khanmjk/altsoftwareplanning/docs/coding-agent-contract.md

 - `AIService` (chat panel integration hooks)
 - `AboutService` (JSONP and HTML decoding helpers)
 - `MermaidService` (render error UI for external library)
+- `D3Service` (tooltip management and SVG helpers for visualizations)

 If another service needs DOM access, add it to this allowlist with a brief justification.